wzunker/taktmate/MICROSOFT_ENTRA_EXTERNAL_ID_SETUP_GUIDE.md

 ### What This Guide Covers

 This guide provides complete setup instructions for:
-- **Azure AD B2C Tenant Creation** with custom attributes and identity providers
+- **Microsoft Entra External ID Tenant Creation** with custom attributes and identity providers
 - **User Flow Configuration** for sign-up, sign-in, password reset, and profile editing
 - **Custom Policy Implementation** for enhanced attribute collection
 - **Application Registration** with proper redirect URIs and API permissions